Cost of a Worldwide Patent: Everything You Need to Know

 Contact the closest Patent and Trademark Resource Center (PTRC) and contact experts on patent searching.
 This is a complex process because it necessitates that you perform numerous searches for keywords in databases that store all patents that date back to 1790.
 Solicit help from a patent agent or attorney that is registered in order to help you perform your search.

 If you need help with managing the costs of a worldwide patent, or help completing and filing a patent application, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.